 Partner at Akerman LLP

-Attorney specializing in data privacy and eDiscovery.
+Attorney specializing in eDiscovery and data privacy law.

 Julie Hanna